-Efficient lead generation drives conversions from leads to opportunities and ultimately to sales.
+Efficient lead generation companies drive conversions from leads to opportunities and ultimately to sales.
 One of the major reasons for low or zero conversions is the inability to contact the right person in the company.
 In this guide, we will explain how to target decision-makers.

 Not all people in the company have an impact on the buying process or have power to make purchasing decisions.
 Often the sales team puts a lot of effort into talking to the employees that have no such power.
 If you want a business to become your client, you need to contact the right person.